 Reverse Breathing: in this state, the belly area moves in on inhale and the rib cage expands.
 The belly then moves out on exhale.
 I see this often in newer and younger singers.
 Though we are born belly breathers, we don’t often stay that way for long.
 When the belly isn’t soft enough to expand on inhale, your diaphragm isn’t allowed to descend and your lungs aren’t being optimally accessed.

 Clavicular Breathing: in this state, the lower ribs aren’t flaring out when you inhale.
 Instead, your breath is high and shallow.
 Clavicular breathing contributes the stress response which is fine when you are running out of a burning building and want adrenaline coursing through your body to keep you alert, but it is not what you want when you are performing.
 With this type of breath you aren’t accessing the lowest lobes of the lungs which are a key part of triggering the relaxation response.
+Please note, there is going to be some motion in the upper chest when we breathe!
+Your lung tissue runs all the way up to your collarbones.

 Over Inhaling: in this state, your inhale is longer than your exhale.
 This is common in singers who suffer from asthma, something that in my studio has been on the rise over the years.
 You can tell if you are over inhaling simply by counting the length of your inhale and the length of your exhale.